ComNets-Bremen/GDI-Tutorials/src/08-searching-trees.md

   ╰──┾ Paulette Petrone(4001246)
 </pre>

-There are far more elements behind the `child_lt`-branch of "Clifford Calahan" than behind the `child_gt`-branch
+In the tree above you can see that there are far more elements behind the `child_lt`-branch of "Clifford Calahan" than behind the `child_gt`-branch

 This indicates that the tree is not well balanced

+Tree balance influeces the lookup speed

 ---